MetaMuse: Algorithm Generation via Creative Ideation

+where $o_{i, p}$ denotes the $p$-th observation {generated} from the {$p$-th stimulus in the set of} $s$ stimuli for $c_i$, and similarly for $o_{j, q}$. $\phi(\cdot)$ denotes the {semantic embedding of an observation.}

 We highlight two implementation details.
-First, predicting for all possible sets of stimuli is not feasible in practice, and a dictionary with 3,000 common English words would already have 3,000$^{s}$ sets.
+First, predicting for \textit{all} possible sets of stimuli is not feasible in practice, and a dictionary with 3,000 common English words would already have 3,000$^{s}$ sets.
 To this end, {\sysname} exercises the power-of-two random choices~\citep{power_of_two}.
 It randomizes two sets of stimuli from the dictionary, and predicts their expected feedback embeddings.
 Then, {\sysname} selects the one closest to the target embedding.
-Second, {\rsdictgpr} bootstraps GPR models, with $w$ solutions generated by {\rsdict}.
+Second, {\rsdictgpr} is bootstrapped, with $w$ solutions generated by {\rsdict}, in order to start training GPR models.